Swethakumar1/Find-your-way-A-web-application-leveraging-Yelp-API-/README.md

 # Find-your-way-A-web-application-leveraging-Yelp-API-

-This assignment designs and implements a multitier server application using Servlets as well as Enterprise Java Beans (EJBs).
+This project is a multitier server application using Servlets as well as Enterprise Java Beans (EJBs).
 The application developed helps a user to search for things to do anything like, by specifying his/her preferences including distance, location and best reviewed places.
 Yelp API is used to generate response and send to the servlet which in turn gives the results to the client or the user.